hyundai-robotics/doc-hi6-sdk/book.md

-ArgosX stub's ouput on the console
+ArgosX stub's output on the console
 <br>
 ![](../../_assets/image_61.png)